Frequently Asked Questions

 What do learners do all day?

 Each day begins and ends with a community meeting.
-In between, it’s all about following interests: projects, discussions, games, research, outdoor time, hands-on experiments — whatever sparks inspiration!
+In between, it’s all about following interests: projects, discussions, games, research, outdoor time, hands-on experiments or whatever sparks inspiration!

 How do kids learn if nothing is required?